 The Company gathered information about its current bad debt reserve and write-off practices and loss methodology, in-scope assets, historical credit losses, proposed pooling approach and expected changes to business practices under CECL.
 Accounts receivables are stated at estimated net realizable value from the sale of products and services to established customers.
-The Company determined that pooling accounts receivable by business units was the most appropriate because of the similarity of risk characteristics within each line such as customers and services offered.
-Historical losses and customer-specific reserve information that are used to calculate the historical loss rates are available for each business unit.
+The Company determined that pooling accounts receivables by business units was the most appropriate because of the similarity of risk characteristics within each line such as customers and services offered.
+Historical loss rates are available for each business unit.